ploetz-zeller/symbio-documentation/docs/admin/services/favorite-service/installation-manual.md

 **Note**: Connecting the system to the storage transmits the current favorites of each user to the service. **This can take more than one hour** depending on the amount of users and favorites in the storage.

+# Maintain the authentication token validity

+The service uses a Symbio **authentication token** to communicate with the storage.
+It's initial validity ends after one year and needs to be regularly maintained.

+1. Maintain the authentication token validity date within the connected storage's automation facet.
+2. Token name: **Favorite-Service-Token-EXTERNAL_SYSTEM_ID**